Integrating Arabic into our daily life with our children is one of the best way to really acquire Arabic.

 We have created this common Arabic commands freebie to get you started!

-You can also use some of the commands for a fun kinesthetic Language Learning Activity associating verbs and movements, also named TPR (Total Physical Response): tell the commands, do them and kids imitate you! (ex: jump! sit down! stand up! turn around! etc…)
+You can also use some of the commands for a fun kinesthetic Language Learning Activity associating verbs and movements, also named TPR (Total Physical Response): tell the commands, do them and your kids have to copy you! (ex: “jump! sit down! stand up! turn around!” etc…)

 Common Arabic Commands (imperative verbs and command sentences) with all the needed vowels.

 TUTORIAL: How To get your Arabic Commands with all the personal pronouns.

 NOTE 1: If you search for a verb in a bilingual dictionary, you will probably find a lot of Arabic suggestions for only one English verb.
 And sometimes several Arabic verbs suggestions will be relevant for the same context, but sometimes not.
 So which one you should choose?
 If you are not a native speaker, you won’t know.
 That’s why we provide you a list of verbs that are relevant for the commands context when you talk to your child. (note that we will choose only one Arabic verb from the verbs having the same meaning in this context)

 NOTE 2: As you probably know, in Arabic the endings of the imperative الأمر changes according to the person you are talking to.
 To keep this page clear, the commands will only be given at the person “you” singular masculine.
 Then, the tutorial below is here to help you find all the imperative forms according to who you are talking to.

 NOTE 3: For commands using the prohibition form (ex: “don’t jump”), Arabic don’t use the imperative form.
 However, you will need ” لا “+ the verb in the jussive case (المضارع المجزوم) – see tutorial below.